jfalameda/refinerycms-dynamicfields/readme.md

 # Dynamicfields extension for Refinery CMS.

-NOTICE: This plugin still under development
+NOTICE: This plugin is still under development

 ## How to build this extension as a gem